 He came from the city of Croton in Magna Graecia (now in southern Italy) and was a six-time Olympic champion, also winning numerous titles at the Pythian, Nemean, and Isthmian Games.

-One mantra of modern training that Milo also used is the progressive overload, where you add heavier and heavier weights as you progress.
+One mantra of modern training that Milo also used is called progressive overload, where you add heavier and heavier weights as you progress.
 The story goes that one day, seeing a small bull that had recently been born, he hoisted it onto his shoulders and walked around with it.
 He got such a good workout out of it that he decided to do it every day.

 As the bull grew stronger and larger over time, and so did Milo.